 Everyone has experienced a generation gap at one time or another.
 Some seniors have a difficult time relating to today’s young people, presenting a special challenge for those who have kids in their lives they want to be closer to.
-However, there are a few ways your senior loved one can connect with the younger generation, and the Lincoln senior home care experts at Home Care Assistance have a few suggestions.
+However, there are a few ways your senior loved one can connect with the younger generation, and the Roseville home care experts at Home Care Assistance have a few suggestions.

 Learn Something Modern

 Kids are often proud of the skills they’ve learned and want to show them off, and they are happy to talk about their interests as well.
 Some kids are interested in science, while others love video games or dolls.
 Either way, your loved one can feel more connected to the younger generation if he or she learns about something that means a lot to a child in his or her life.
 Have the grandchildren bring over a Wii or a game of Guitar Hero and introduce your loved one to modern electronics in a fun way.
 If this isn’t your loved one’s style, encourage the grandchildren to bring over some sort of collection to share.

 Another way for seniors to feel more connected to the youth is sharing meaningful lessons.
 Talk with your loved one about skills most children don’t have and encourage him or her to teach a special child these skills.
 For instance, your loved one might show the grandchildren how to knit, crochet, or sew.
 If your loved one enjoys being outdoors, perhaps a lesson on gardening or bird watching is in order.
 Many of the skills your loved one grew up with will fascinate children even now.